rust-embedded/embedonomicon/src/main.md

 $ mv src/main.rs src/lib.rs
 ```

-And rename it to `rt` which stands for "runtime".
+And then rename it to `rt` which stands for "runtime".

 ``` console
 $ sed -i s/app/rt/ Cargo.toml